zineb-Bou/Realtime-commenting-system/README.md

 one of the things that we take into a consideration before building any commenting system in the spam comment, to enforce no spam  people here will login with there github or gmail. so there is a name put there plus, in the back side you will have moderation so we can remove comments that are not necessar.

+Custom built solutions provide more control of the design, functionality and data than drop-in solutions, such as Disqus and Facebook Comments.